GordonRamsay-689/Multi-Query/README.md

 <h1>Multi-Search</h1>

+_Work in progress, use at your own discretion.
+Feel free to modify any way you like._

 This is a simple script that lets you search Google and query Gemini directly in terminal, neatly displaying the results.
 More engines and models will be added when _I_ feel like it, but it should be fairly easy to add your own if _you_ feel like it.